LJeanParrish/Tropic-Like-Its-Hot/README.md

 * A Landing Page containing:
   * An explanation of the project.
   * Links to each visualizations page.
   * A sidebar containing preview images of each plot.
-Clicking on an image navigateed to that visualization.
+Clicking on an image navigated to that visualization.
 * Four visualization pages, each with:
   * A descriptive title and heading tag.
   * The plot/visualization for the selected comparison.